When to Use Tinnitus Relief App: Sleep, Work, Calls & Travel

 Staying Focused at Work With Tinnitus

 Concentration problems are one of the most reported functional impacts of tinnitus.
-The ringing competes with the cognitive task you're trying to perform, especially during reading, writing, or any work that requires sustained attention.
+The ringing competes with cognitive tasks β€” especially reading, writing, or any work requiring sustained attention.

 Suggested Starting Setup